sdxic/epic-netapp-pub/README.md

 ## Lab Overview

-The lab guide provides a comprehensive walkthrough for utilizing Ansible AWX to streamline the process of creating snapshot backups on NetApp storage systems and refreshing EPIC environments.
+The lab guide provides a comprehensive walkthrough for utilizing Ansible AWX to streamline the process of creating snapshot backups on NetApp storage systems and refreshing cloned environments.
 It begins by detailing the integration steps between AWX and NetApp.
 The guide then walks users through the steps to configure AWX workflows specifically tailored for NetApp backup tasks.
-Additionally, it covers the intricacies of automating EPIC environment refreshes, enhancing overall operational efficiency and reducing manual intervention in complex healthcare IT environments.
+Additionally, it covers the intricacies of automating environment refreshes, enhancing overall operational efficiency and reducing manual intervention in complex IT environments.

 ## Part 2: Lab Access